 What does a gold ride look like?
 Visit these two links from Chuck Berry, 76 years young:

 PLATINUM: Visit 180 lighthouses with at least two on different CONTINENTS in 36 consecutive months.

 You may start and finish any time you want.

 o Once you have completed your ride, photocopy the pages and submit the copies, a check for (Finisher and Bronze $40 - Silver $50 and GOLD or PLATINUM $60) made payable to the Iron Butt Association and mail it to Iron Butt Association, P.O.
 Box 9450, Naperville, IL 60567-9450 USA

-For your effort, you will receive a custom Iron Butt Association certificate of Accomplishment, an IBA Lighthouse Pin, a license plate back and have seen a great deal of some of the prettiest parts of the world
+For your effort, you will receive a custom Iron Butt Association certificate of Accomplishment and have seen a great deal of some of the prettiest parts of the world